Dhiru Bhuyan

-Dhiru Bhuyan was an Indian theatre, film actor and director from Assam.
-He was born in 1943 in Uzan Bazar, Guwahati.
+Dhiru Bhuyan was an Indian theatre and film actor and director.
+He was born in 1943 in Uzan Bazaar, Guwahati, Assam.

 Personal life

 Dhiru Bhuyan was born in 1943 in Bhuyan Howely, Uzan Bazar, Guwahati, Assam.
 He was the son of Mukhyada Kanta Bhuyan and Kamala Bhuyan.

 Bhuyan was married to Reeta Bhuyan.
 They had two children: a son, Sattyakee D'com Bhuyan, and a daughter, Kanaki Bhuyan.

 Career

 His film Pratham Ragini won the Rajat Kamal Award for Best Assamese Language Film at the 35th National Film Festival.
 Pratham Ragini was his first film to be directed.
 He was a Selection Grade Broadcaster with the Guwahati Station of All India Radio.
 His radio plays include "Phul aru kait", "Baruar Xongkhar", "Xhisa Pukhorir Maas", "Shringar Saa", "Xuronggor Xaaxot", "Brihannalar Mukti" and others.

 The play "Kathphula", based on a story by Syed Abdul Malik and produced by him, was screened twice on the National Drama Program of All India Radio and broadcast in all the regional languages of the country.
 He was one of the founders of Progoti Shilpi Sangha in Guwahati which was established for the promotion of original Assamese plays.